 At Kelburn Garden Party the campsite opens at 4pm on Thursday exclusively for Thursday Bolt On ticket holders and then 2pm on Friday for weekend ticket holders.
 The festival starts at 7pm on Friday and runs through until 3am on the Monday morning.
 Music runs until 3am on Friday night, and 4am on Saturday night.
 The campsite closes at 2pm on Monday.

 The festival site is very easy to reach.
 Catch The Kelburn Bus from Edinburgh or Glasgow all the way onto site.
 Trains go to Largs from Glasgow on a regular basis, and from Largs you can catch the Kelburn Shuttle Bus for £1 or it’s a very short and inexpensive taxi ride.
 For those coming from further afield cheap flights to Glasgow Prestwick are available at Ryanair.
 You can get to Largs by train or bus from the airport (around 1 hour journey).
 Cheap advance train tickets are available now for travel to Glasgow from around the UK.
 Check the travel page for more info.

 Cars & Camping

 To encourage car-sharing and public transport we charge a nominal fee for parking.
-Camping at KGP is included in the weekend ticket price – the campsite is situated only a few minutes walk from the festival, and command spectacular views to the Firth of Clyde and beyond.
+Camping in tents at KGP is included in the weekend ticket price – the campsite is situated only a few minutes walk from the festival, and command spectacular views to the Firth of Clyde and beyond.
 Camping at Kelburn Garden Party is inclusive, although we levy an “environmental deposit” which helps keep the campsite clean for all and deters tent abandonment, which is returned on departure if you present a bag of rubbish or a neatly packed tent.
 We have a dedicated family / quiet campsite, camper van pitches for both families and late night revellers, and hot showers are available at extra cost.